Kennypnguyen/MERN-Stack-Web-Blog/README.md

 ### Languages, technologies, and tools used:

 * Languages: Javascript
-* Technologies used: MongoDB, Express.js, Node.js, and React.js
+* Technologies: MongoDB, Express.js, Node.js, and React.js
 * Tools: Visual Studio Code

 ### What you need to run code: